geerteltink/geert.elt.ink/cksx0035e0i4fkxs101w95m6l.md

 ## Force LF line endings instead of CR+LF

-Although there tons of different opinions on stackoverflow, this is the one that works for me:
+Although there are tons of different opinions on stackoverflow, this is the one that works for me:

 ```bash
 git config --global core.eol lf